 Getting around Ukraine is easy.
 While a small number of people prefer to fly or drive, most travel by rail.
 Trains criss-cross the country on short day trips and overnight journeys.

-Private cars are almost prohibitively expensive on the average Ukrainian salary, so many people rely on public transportation.
+Private cars are almost prohibitively expensive on the average Ukrainian salary, so many people rely on public transport.
 Because of this, it's impossible to go more than 15 minutes without seeing a taxi, city bus or tram.
-Larger cities, such as Kiev, have metro systems which are cheap, incredibly clean and convenient.
+Larger cities, such as Kiev, have metro systems that are affordable, incredibly clean and convenient.

 Cost of living in Ukraine